MetaMask/metamask-docs/wallet/connect/index.md

 ## MetaMask SDK

-MetaMask SDK provides a reliable and secure connection to MetaMask Mobile from any platform.
-From a web dapp, you can also give your users the option of connecting to the MetaMask browser extension.
-You can integrate the SDK into existing projects without altering the underlying calls to the Wallet API.
+The MetaMask SDK ensures a reliable and secure connection to MetaMask Mobile across various platforms.
+For web dapps, it also enables users to connect via the MetaMask browser extension.
+The MetaMask SDK can be seamlessly integrated into existing projects without modifying underlying Wallet API calls.

 Key features include:

-- **Multi-platform support** – Connect from web, desktop, mobile, or gaming platforms.
+- **Multi-platform support** – Connect from web, desktop, mobile, and gaming platforms.
-- **Seamless mobile integration** – Use QR codes or deeplinks to create persistent connections with MetaMask Mobile.
+- **Seamless mobile integration** – Leverage QR codes or deeplinks to establish persistent connections with MetaMask Mobile.
-- **EIP-6963 detection** – Automatically detect MetaMask wallets with or without third-party libraries.
+- **EIP-6963 detection** – Automatically detect MetaMask wallets, with or without third-party libraries.
-- **RPC request batching** – Enhance efficiency by batching multiple requests into a single call.
+- **RPC request batching** – Improve efficiency by batching multiple requests into a single call.

 Get started using [MetaMask SDK](metamask-sdk/index.md).

 ## Third-party libraries

-MetaMask SDK integrates smoothly with libraries such as Wagmi and Web3-Onboard, which simplify wallet connections and support multiple wallets.
-These libraries offer tools to streamline connection logic and provide additional features for managing wallets.
+The MetaMask SDK integrates seamlessly with libraries like Wagmi and Web3-Onboard, simplifying wallet connections and supporting multiple wallets.
+These libraries streamline connection logic and offer additional features for managing wallets.

 :::note
-Using third-party libraries might come with trade-offs:
+Trade-offs when using third-party libraries:

-- Less control over specific MetaMask features.
+- Reduced control over specific MetaMask features.
-- Inconsistent behavior across different wallets due to multi-wallet support.
+- Potential inconsistencies across different wallets due to multi-wallet support.
 :::

-Get started using [Wagmi](3rd-party-libraries/wagmi.md) or [Web3-Onboard](3rd-party-libraries/web3-onboard.md).
+Get started with [Wagmi](3rd-party-libraries/wagmi.md) or [Web3-Onboard](3rd-party-libraries/web3-onboard.md).

 ## Wallet API

-You can integrate your dapp with MetaMask directly using the Wallet API, which allows you to manage Ethereum accounts, sign data, and send transactions without requiring the SDK.
+For direct integration, you can use the Wallet API to manage Ethereum accounts, sign data, and send transactions without the need for the SDK.

-Get started using the [Wallet API](wallet-api.md).
+Get started with the [Wallet API](wallet-api.md).